We’re passionate about using our capital to make a difference

 - Alejandro Preusche Former Director of McKinsey & Co.

-He was a founder director and chairman of the British Venture Capital Association and a founder director of the European Venture Capital Association.
-He was also a founder and former Vice-Chairman of EASDAQ and former director of NASDAQ Europe.
+He co-founded and was Executive Chairman of Apax Partners Worldwide LLP (1972-2005).
+He was a founder director and Chairman of the British Venture Capital Association and a founder director of the European Venture Capital Association.

-He is a graduate of Oxford University, where he was President of the Oxford Union and is an Honorary Fellow of Exeter College, Oxford.
-He has an MBA from Harvard Business School.
+He is a graduate of Oxford University, where he was President of the Oxford Union.
+He is an Honorary Fellow of Exeter College, Oxford.
+He has an MBA from Harvard Business School to which he was awarded a Henry Fellowship.

-He is a member of the Harvard Board of Overseers and the Board of Dean’s Advisers at Harvard Business School, a Vice-Chairman of Ben Gurion University and a member of the University of Oxford Investment Committee.
-He is also a Trustee of the British Museum.
+He is a member of the Board of Dean’s Advisors at Harvard Business School and a Vice-Chairman of Ben Gurion University; a former director of the Harvard Management Company and the University of Oxford Investment Committee; a former member of the Harvard University Board of Overseers (2007-2013), former Trustee of the British Museum (2005-2012) and former trustee of the International Institute for Strategic Studies (2005-2011).

 Tom Singh OBE is the Founder of New Look, a leading UK entrepreneur and active private investor with family interests spanning: retail, technology, real estate, renewable energy sectors and private equity.
 He currently holds the position of Non-Executive Board Member for New Look with over 900 stores worldwide which he founded in 1969.